 Trisha has been recognized by Super Lawyers as a Rising Star for the years 2015 – 2017.
 She is a member of the Houston Bar Association, Probate, Trusts & Estate Section.
 She is a member of Houston’s Attorneys in Tax and Probate and has served on its board as President (2015-2016) and Secretary (2011-2015).
 She served as a Tax Litigation & Controversy Committee Co-Vice Chair (2013-2016) for the American Bar Association, Real Property, Trust and Estate Law Section.
 Trisha has also served as a contributing editor to the BNA Tax Management Estate, Gifts, and Trusts Journal, and as a past Probate Editor of the Real Estate, Probate and Trust Law Reporter for the State Bar of Texas’s Real Estate, Probate and Trust Law Section.

-When not practicing, Trisha enjoys traveling, reading, taking walks around the Heights, and spending time with her husband and two young sons.
+When not practicing, Trisha enjoys traveling, reading, taking walks around the Heights, and spending time with her husband and three young sons.